rajikaimal/readdir.dev/posts/value-proposition.md

 ## My value proposition

 Right now, I consider myself as a generalist.
-I've always wanted to explore end-to-end of stacks and understand how how systems work.
+I've always wanted to explore end-to-end of stacks and understand how systems work.
 At certain points I've considered becoming a specialist, but I always get bored when working on the same thing for a prolonged period of time.
 This doesn't mean I don't believe in specialists.
 They are so important for highly complex systems.